mircealungu/mircea/thoughtstream.md

+**Jun 25**

+And then, going back to Blaga, aren't our bodies miracles?

+> One thing they do is turn on autophagy.
+The term is Greek for “self-eating,” and that’s exactly what happens.
+During autophagy, your cells check all their internal parts, find anything that’s old, damaged, or functioning poorly, and replace them with shiny new versions.
+The old parts are either recycled into new materials or destroyed.

 **Jun 20**

 Interesting take by e luttwak on the implications of living in a [post heroic era](https://unherd.com/2024/06/who-will-win-a-post-heroic-war/).
 I don't think he's got it right.
 Having fewer children is not the root cause; root cause is individualism.
 We live in a more individualistic society.
 This is why few people would be willing to go to war.